moralrecordings/perentie/README.rst

 Perentie is a Lua-based graphical adventure game engine for DOS.
 The design takes several cues from LucasArts' SCUMM and GrimE adventure game engines.

-The design is still work-in-progress, however a lot of the base functionality has been implemented.
+The engine is still work-in-progress, however a lot of the base functionality has been implemented.
 Try it and see!

 Featuring: